Manthan-Lathiya/Manthan-Lathiya/README.md

 # Hi, I'm Manthan Lathiya 👋

-🎓 B. Tech.
+🎓 B.E.
 Student at L. J. Institute of Engineering and Technology

 🚀 Interested in:
 - Artificial Intelligence